-- The main objective and specific aims of your project. - A summary of highlights of progress described at previous committee meetings. - A summary of the progress made since the last committee meeting.
-Mention publications that have been submitted, accepted, or are in preparation.
-A summary of the recommendations or concerns that were made at the last committee meeting and an explanation of how these were addressed (or why they were not addressed). - A summary of what experiments are planned in the near future (i.e. six months to a year), and what goals remain to be achieved to complete the thesis. - A summary of achievements since starting graduate school: a list of awards, meeting abstracts, publications (submitted, in press, or published). - Figures should be included in the report to make it easier to describe the research.
+- The background for your project. - The main objective and specific aims of your project. - A summary of highlights of progress described at previous Committee Meetings. - A summary of the progress made since the last Committee Meeting.
+Mention publications that have been submitted, accepted, or are in preparation. - A summary of the recommendations or concerns that were made at the last Committee Meeting and an explanation of how these were addressed (or why they were not addressed). - A summary of what experiments are planned in the near future (i.e., six months to a year), and what goals remain to be achieved to complete the thesis. - A summary of achievements since starting graduate school: a list of awards, meeting abstracts, publications (submitted, in press, or published). - Figures should be included in the report to make it easier to describe the research.
 Figures are not included in the page limit. - List of References as needed.
-References are not included in the page limit. - The Previous Supervisory Committee Meeting Evaluation Report should be appended at the end (N/A for first committee meeting).
+References are not included in the page limit.

-Failure to adhere to these guidelines will result in a low mark in the "Quality of Report" section of Committee Meeting Report and may be reflected in your overall score for the meeting and/or entitle supervisory committee members to request a revised report that adheres to these guidelines before the meeting can proceed.
+Failure to adhere to these guidelines will result in a low mark in the "Quality of Report" section of Committee Meeting Report and may be reflected in your overall score for the meeting and/or entitle Supervisory Committee members to request a revised report that adheres to these guidelines before the meeting can proceed.